CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

       ],
       "useCases": [
-        "Utilizing the Qwen \"instruct\" variants within an IDE for real-time code completion, bug fixing, and unit test generation, benefiting from its \"Agentic\" capabilities for repository-scale understanding.", "Translating business, education or other content or informational materials to other languages and dialects while maintaining the original tone and cultural nuances.", "Deploying low-latency chatbots for high-volume inquiries where the 7B model acts as a \"triage\" agent, answering common questions and only escalating complex logic to other support mechanisms.", "Summarizing long-form research papers and generating initial drafts for school projects, utilizing the model's 128K context window to ingest entire PDFs at once.", "Implementing the model on specialized hardware for real-time visual perception and \"Thinking Mode\" reasoning to help an intelligent device navigate and interact with its environment based on natural language commands",
+        "Utilizing the Qwen \"instruct\" variants within an IDE for real-time code completion, bug fixing, and unit test generation, benefiting from its \"Agentic\" capabilities for repository-scale understanding.", "Translating business, education, or other content or informational materials to other languages and dialects while maintaining the original tone and cultural nuances.", "Deploying low-latency chatbots for high-volume inquiries where the 7B model acts as a \"triage\" agent, answering common questions and only escalating complex logic to other support mechanisms.", "Summarizing long-form research papers and generating initial drafts for school projects, utilizing the model's 128K context window to ingest entire PDFs at once.", "Implementing the model on specialized hardware for real-time visual perception and \"Thinking Mode\" reasoning to help an intelligent device navigate and interact with its environment based on natural language commands",